Odyssey

 --name recipes

-This triggers a !
+This triggers a launch!

 6. Jump over to Studio in your browser and navigate to the Launches page.
-We'll wait for the to show green checkmarks and the "Deployed" label before moving on to the next section.
+We'll wait for the launch to show green checkmarks and the "Deployed" label before moving on to the next section.

 https://studio.apollographql.com/